Blog · arXiv Analysis · Modified July 10, 2026 · Last reviewed July 10, 2026

 Governance usually asks how to stop people from over-attributing mind to machines.
 Capraro's frame adds the companion question: how do institutions avoid under-attributing mind to people?
 A school, clinic, workplace, court, or platform can adopt LLM vocabulary without noticing the human theory smuggled in with it.

-The practical control is linguistic audit.
-Policy documents, product copy, training materials, dashboards, and manager scripts should be checked for claims that reduce human work, learning, care, or responsibility to text generation.
+The practical control is a linguistic and workflow audit.
+Policy documents, product copy, training materials, dashboards, manager scripts, clinical notes, classroom rubrics, and procurement files should be checked for claims that reduce human work, learning, care, or responsibility to text generation.
 Ask what disappears when the description is rewritten in model vocabulary.
 If the answer is context, body, obligation, expertise, history, or repair, the metaphor is governing.

 Limits and Cautions